 The Blue Star Elementary school improvement process is coordinated with the district office; goals for improvement reflect the needs of the students in our building and support the Hamilton Community Schools’ District goals and monitor progress.
 Goals for improvement in 2021-2022 include:

-Social/Emotional - Because of the pandemic, we do not have some of the student perception data that we have had in the past.
-We are continuing to focus on our Positive Action SEL curriculum.
+- Social/Emotional - We are continuing to focus on our Positive Action SEL curriculum.

 Hamilton Community Schools’ core curriculum is based on the Michigan Content Standards.
 These include the basic learning goals for students in the areas of math, reading, writing, science, social studies, physical education, art, and music.
 We also integrate the Skills 4 Success Framework: technology literacy, collaboration & global thinking, communication, critical thinking and problem solving, flexibility and adaptability, ethical citizenship, and personal accountability.
 All students have access to Hamilton’s core curriculum.
 Support is provided, as needed, through a variety of supportive services including special education, Title I (in Title I schools), MTSS, summer school and individually planned accommodations.
 Information about the core curriculum is available on the district website at www.hamiltonschools.us.

 AGGREGATE LOCAL ASSESSMENT DATA

 PARENT-TEACHER CONFERENCES ATTENDANCE

 Attendance at parent-teacher conferences continues to be high.
 This is just one portion of the ongoing communication between home and school that strengthens the partnership.
 Blue Star continued the trend of very high participation in parent teacher conferences.

 Blue Star Elementary students continue to perform well in comparison to the state of Michigan, but we continue to strive for improvement in several areas.
 Our school has dedicated teachers and support staff, and we benefit from the opportunity to work with great students and involved, caring parents.
 Thank you for all your continued support for the achievement of our students!